WebDevStudios/nextjs-wordpress-starter/.github/CONTRIBUTING.md

 ## Maintainers

-This repo is maintained by [Greg Rickaby](https://gregrickaby.com/).
+This repo is maintained by [WebDevStudios](https://webdevstudios.com).

 ## Submitting issues

 Before submitting your issue, make sure it has not been discussed earlier.
-You can search for existing tickets [here](https://github.com/gregrickaby/nextjs-starter/issues).
+You can search for existing tickets [here](https://github.com/WebDevStudios/nextjs-wordpress-starter/issues).

 ## Contributing code